NCAR/climate-primer-water/doc/ch3_baselines.rst

 |image_intro2|

-*Figure: :mark:`Left panel: the global surface temperature (shown as annual anomalies from a 1850–1900 baseline) has increased by around 1.1°C since 1850–1900.
+*Figure:Left panel: the global surface temperature (shown as annual anomalies from a 1850–1900 baseline) has increased by around 1.1°C since 1850–1900.
 Right panel: temperature change attributed to: total human influence; its decomposition into changes in greenhouse gas (GHG) concentrations and other human drivers (aerosols, ozone and land-use change (land-use reflectance)); solar and volcanic drivers; and internal climate variability.
 Whiskers show likely ranges.
-Source:`
+Source:
 IPCC: https://www.ipcc.ch/report/ar6/syr/figures/figure-2-1.*

 Further below we provide introductory information on the distinction of